CIML-bioinformatic/MGlab_PMlab_moFluMemB/README.md

 You need to install Singularity v2.6 on your system to run the complete analysis.
 Follow the instructions here : https://sylabs.io/guides/2.6/admin-guide/

-Optionaly, you can install Docker on your system to take advantage of interactive analysis environment with Rstudio, follow the instructions here : https://docs.docker.com/get-docker/
+Optionally, you can install Docker on your system to take advantage of interactive analysis environment with Rstudio, follow the instructions here : https://docs.docker.com/get-docker/

 ---

 ### Install Snakemake

 You need to install Snakemake to run the complete analysis workflow.
-Use your prefered solution : https://snakemake.readthedocs.io/en/stable/getting_started/installation.html
+Use your preferred solution : https://snakemake.readthedocs.io/en/stable/getting_started/installation.html

 ---